nellore/docs.rail.bio/docs/installation.md

 ```
 aws configure
 ```
 at the shell prompt.
-You will be prompted to enter your Access Key ID, your Secret Access Key, and your default region. `us-east-1` is the standard region for US customers, and it spans data centers on the East and West Coasts.
+You will be prompted to enter your Access Key ID, your Secret Access Key, a default region name, and a default output format. `us-east-1` is the standard region for US customers, and it spans data centers on the East and West Coasts.
 However, if you or your input data live elsewhere, you may want to default to one of the other regions listed [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 For example, we find that Rail is fastest at downloading and preprocessing data hosted by the [European Nucleotide Archive](http://www.ebi.ac.uk/ena) in the `eu-west-1` region, which is in Ireland.
+Finally, hitting enter to accept the default output format is fine.

 ### Creating default roles